Short answer. Use

 nodejs package on conda-forge — five real distribution paths, more

-strongest in the category: sign in with a personal Google account and you get
+strongest in the category: a personal Google account gave you 60 model requests

-60 model requests per minute and 1,000 requests per day across the Gemini family,
+per minute and 1,000 requests per day across the Gemini family, with Gemini 2.5

-with Gemini 2.5 Flash as the default and Gemini 2.5 Pro drawing from a much smaller
+Flash as the default and Gemini 2.5 Pro drawing from a much smaller separate quota

 Antigravity CLI per the